 Duct Ectasia or comedo mastitis

-Just to let you know, for in the future, be sure to check out the new page for more and updated duct ectasia informaton, because this page is getting really old.
+Just to let you know, for the future, be sure to check out the new page for more and updated duct ectasia informaton.

-Duct ectasia is completely benign and unrelated to breast cancer.
+Duct ectasia is completely benign and is not breast cancer.
 It often occurs around the time of menopause, and is most common in older women.
 The development of duct ectasia has also been linked to the use of breast implants.

 The image above shows a normal breast duct, lined with about 2 to 3 layers of normal cells, and surrounded by collagen.
-But in the image below, the duct is dilated and surrounded by inflammatory cells or comedomastitis.
+But in the image below, the duct is dilated and inflammatory cells or comedomastitis surround it.

 Comedomastitis and Plasma Cell Mastitis

-Alternate names for duct ectasia include comedomastitis, peridcutal mastitis, and plasma cell mastitis.
-In advanced stages the lesion may be termed “mastitis obliterans” for an ‘obliterated duct‘, which would likely be revealed by tissue staining during a histological evaluation.
-The term “plasma cell mastitis” tends to refer to the more advanced stages of the condition where a pseudo mass has developed.
-(Note: it is still misnamed, plasma cells begin to infiltrate the discharge, but there is nothing wrong with the plasma cells, and they are not the cause of the condition ) The term ‘comedomastitis‘, is generally used to indicate the acute presence of the sticky discharge.
-Another term, “periductal mastitis” is often used interchangably, but is now tending to be viewed as a separate enitity.
+The term ‘plasma cell mastitis’ also tends to refer to the more advanced stages of the condition where a pseudo mass has developed.
+(Note: it is still, however, misnamed.
+This is because plasma cells begin to infiltrate the discharge, but there is nothing wrong with the plasma cells, and they are not the cause of the condition )

 Medics use the term ‘comedomastitis’, in general, to indicate the acute presence of the sticky discharge.
 Medics also use another term, ‘periductal mastitis interchangably, but now specialists tend to view this as a separate entity.